 • Use hot pads to carefully remove the bowl from the microwave.
 Stir vanilla into hot caramel.
 Stir in chopped pecans.

-• Drop large spoonfuls of the mixture onto the parchment paper lined baking sheet to create individual mounds of caramel candy.
+• Form Turtles: Drop large spoonfuls of the mixture onto the parchment paper lined baking sheet to create individual mounds of caramel candy.
 (I usually get about 20, but you can make the candies as small or large as you like).
 Refrigerate until set, about 20 minutes.

 • Melt almond bark or chocolate in microwave )or use a double boiler), stirring every 30 seconds, until melted and smooth.

-• Drop a pecan cluster into the melted chocolate and use a fork to coat it all over.
+• Dip: Drop a pecan cluster into the melted chocolate and use a fork to coat it all over.
 Lift the cluster up with a fork, and tap it several times to allow excess chocolate to fall through the tines of the fork, into the bowl.
 Place dipped clusters on the parchment paper to set up.

 • Store turtles in an airtight container at room temperature or in the fridge for 2-3 weeks.